lelionvert/blog-articles/articles/2021/11/sustainable-applications-using-azure-cdn.md

 To ensure that this page is cached in the CDN, refresh the page.
 Two requests for the same asset are sometimes required for the CDN to cache the requested content.

-- For Azure CDN Standard from `Microsoft profiles`, propagation usually completes in ten minutes.
+- For Azure CDN Standard from `Microsoft profiles`, propagation usually completes in ten minutes (add reference if any for times listed here).
-- For Azure CDN Standard from `Akamai profiles`, propagation usually completes within one minute.
+- For Azure CDN Standard from `Akamai profiles`, propagation usually completes within one minute. (same)
-- For Azure CDN Standard from `Verizon and Azure CDN Premium` from Verizon profiles, propagation usually completes within 90 minutes.
+- For Azure CDN Standard from `Verizon and Azure CDN Premium` from Verizon profiles, propagation usually completes within 90 minutes. (same)

 Furthermore, you can encounter some inconsistency, when you deploy a new version of the static content, due to the caching feature, the content will persist for some days.